abobija/esp-dns-hijack-srv/README.md

 # esp-dns-hijack-srv
 Esp32 [DNS Hijack](https://en.wikipedia.org/wiki/DNS_hijacking) Server, packaged as ESP-IDF component.

-This is simple DNS server that resolves all requested domains to one IP address.
+This is simple DNS server that resolves all lookups to one IP address.
 Handy for use to open [Captive Portal](https://en.wikipedia.org/wiki/Captive_portal).

 ## How to use